erikh/scarlett-school/lessons/unix/2-the-shell.md

-An example of a program to use at the CLI (command-line interface, abbreviated), is a "program" that adds the file extension (the part of the end of a file name to determine what type it is) `.foo` to each file in the working
+An example of a program to use at the CLI (command-line interface, abbreviated), is a "program" that adds the file extension (the part of the end of a file name to determine what type it is) `.foo` to each file, then prints it without renaming it, in the working directory:
-directory:

 ```
 for i in *